jupyterhub/jupyterhub/docs/source/rbac/use-cases.md

 2. `users:servers`
 3. `admin:users:servers`

-If needed, the scopes can be modified to limit the associated permissions to e.g. a particular group members with `!group=groupname` filter.
+If needed, the scopes can be modified to limit the permissions to e.g. a particular group with `!group=groupname` filter.

 ## Users as group admins/Group admin roles